mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/service-settings/index.md

 <a name="memory"></a>
 # Memory

-You can customize the amount of RAM allocated to each node. <!-- Change this value by editing the **mem** value (in MB) under the **node** configuration section.--> Turning this too low will result in out-of-memory errors.
+You can customize the amount of RAM allocated to each node. <!-- Change this value by editing the **mem** value (in MB) under the **node** configuration section.--> Setting this too low will cause out-of-memory errors.

 Change this value by modifying the following JSON.